andyfitzsuse/andyfitz.github.io/guide.md

 Or seen engineering leads call for more seniority in their talent.
 I've personally had to recognise that my business wasn't a business but a feature within a much more lucrative market.

 I try to appreciate opportunities by learning what is at the outer limits of best efforts.
 I take ownership and am grateful for fixed variables, yet I'm still learning to be satisfied when the status quo is in-fact enough.
 You can always work with what you’ve got;
 I’m working on being satisfied with that.

 #### Communicating flexibility
-My conversation-style is a passionate one designed to energise, provoking reciprocity.
+My conversation-style is a passionate one designed to attract, energise, and provoke reciprocity.
 The negative side of this, is that it's hard for me to not come across as a zealot at times.
 In the words of <a href="https://daringfireball.net" target="_blank">John Gruber</a>: "Strong ideas loosely held is the path to success".
 Like anyone else, I don't know what I don't know and when the facts change, I change my mind.
-I'm taking more moments to make sure people around me know we're never too far down a path for me to be wrong.
+I'm taking more moments to make sure people around me know we're never too far down a path for me to be wrong despite the commited vocabulary.

 ## What I expect from people I manage